CodeYourFuture/CYF-Workshops/express-setup/readme.md

 - Argument 1: the location of the file you want to read from

-You'll notice that `fs.readFile`'s callback function takes a second argument.
-That argument is the file you're _reading_.

 Let's read the data from the `posts.json` file.
 Make sure you've `require`d the `fs` core Node module at the top of your server file somewhere.